Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 It has been seen that with most people, benefits like reduced stress and anxiety start to show with a few months of practice.
 Again, it will be different for different people.
 For some people, it may take few months; for others, it may take several years.

 After a couple of months of practice, I saw some great changes within myself.
-I was more relaxed, noise in my mind started reducing, and I could think clearly; my sleep quality improved significantly.
+I was more relaxed, the noise in my mind started reducing, and I could think clearly; my sleep quality improved significantly.
 Also, my anxiety levels were down, and I could better focus on my work.

 It also helped me with physical health benefits.
 I was eating more healthy food, and I also lost nearly 50 pounds of body weight (check out my weight loss journey).
 The frequency of my migraine headaches reduced, and I had relief in other bone-related inflammations as well.

 It’s altogether a different story if you are seeking spiritual enlightenment.
-It can take years, decades, or perhaps a full lifetime to achieve that kind of a goal.
+It can take years, decades, or perhaps a full lifetime to achieve that kind of goal.
 Some of the great ‘yogis’ and sages in the eastern cultures have dedicated their whole life to practicing meditation.

 One of the myths out there is that the more you meditate, the faster you see progress.
 I believe that is completely wrong.
 It doesn’t matter how long you meditate.
-What matters is how much awareness you can cultivate into your practice.
+What matters is how much awareness you can cultivate in your practice.

 It’s not about the quantity but the quality or intensity.
 If you can hold yourself in high awareness for about 10 minutes, that’s more than enough.
 As a beginner, I recommend that you start with only 5 minutes every day.

 In the end, whatever your goal may be, it’s important to be consistent with your meditation practice.
 You will see the changes for yourself as you progress.
 Don’t obsess too much about the results.
-And also don’t compare your progress to that of other people.
+And also, don’t compare your progress to that of other people.

 Every one of us is different, and some of us require more healing than others.
 So time as a factor should not matter.
 As you progress in your meditation, a lot of things are going to change for you.

 When I started mindfulness and meditation practices, I was only concerned about my physical and mental health benefits.
 I started noticing the benefits in a couple of months.
 I was calmer and more centered.
-After two years, I was in perfect health, and thereafter, I was naturally drawn towards spiritual development.
+After two years, I was in perfect health, and thereafter, I was naturally drawn to spiritual development.

 At a certain point in time, I felt a feeling of bliss (for the lack of my knowledge to use the correct word, I’ll refer to it as bliss) overcoming all over me, and it hasn’t left ever since.